Getting started with HDL Coder for the AMD ZCU208 RFSoC development board

 This shows some of the setting details for Step 1.2 - Set Target Reference Design:

-The project creation step is where the the Vivado project that contains the hardware design is generated.
+The project creation step is where the Vivado project that contains the hardware design is generated.
 By default it is created within the same directory as the .slx file under ‘hdl_prj’.
 After the Step 4.1 Project Creation completes you may use Vivado to open the .xpr and inspect the hardware design if you like.

 Warning